-Staff ensured facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.
+Staff ensured facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions.

-A fire risk assessment was carried out in line with the legal requirements.
+A fire risk assessment in place.
 We saw there were fire extinguishers and fire detection systems throughout the building and fire exits were kept clear.

 The practice had arrangements to ensure the safety of the X-ray equipment and we saw the required radiation protection information was available.
 The provider had registered with the Health and Safety Executive in line with changes to legislation relating to radiography.
 Local rules for the X-ray units were available in line with the current regulations.
-The provider used digital X-rays.